Addition and Subtraction

-To put this in the form we need, it could be rewritten as
+To put this in the form we need, it could be rewritten as:

-so the coefficient is and the radicand is 35.
+So the coefficient is and the radicand is 35.
 We still haven't gotten rid of the fraction line, but at least it isn't combined with the square root symbol any longer.
 That many weird symbols consorting together makes us nervous.
 It feels like they're up to something.

 Two radical terms are considered like terms if they have the same radicand.
 This makes them "term twins."
 You'll be able to tell, because they're always finishing each other's sentences.

 Be careful: It's important to simplify radical terms before combining like terms.
-Sometimes two terms can be rewritten to be like terms, but we can't see it until we simplify.
+Sometimes two terms can be rewritten as like terms, but we can't see it until we simplify.
 It's the same way you can't switch one kid out for another without their parents noticing until you've first made sure that they're twins.
 Otherwise, it's called kidnapping.